 About climate change

 Climate change is happening now and it affects us all.
-The fact is backed up by research and observations made around the world by multiple and independent experts.
+This fact is backed up by research and observations made around the world by multiple and independent experts.

 We know that Canberra's climate has been changing.
 Our climate records make this clear.
 They show that the number of days each year over 35 degrees since 1976 has almost doubled compared to the previous three decades.